d-bl/inkscape-bobbinlace/Ground-from-Template.md

 Applying a Template
 ===================

-Browse with the file explorer/finder of your operating system through the templates.
+Browse with the file explorer/finder of your operating system through the template directory.
+You will see over 200 pairs of images and text files:

 [tesselace]: https://tesselace.com/tools/inkscape-extension/

 ![https://raw.githubusercontent.com/wiki/d-bl/inkscape-bobbinlace/grouds-images/browse-screenshot.png](https://raw.githubusercontent.com/wiki/d-bl/inkscape-bobbinlace/grouds-images/browse-screenshot.png)

-Copy paste the path for a text file in the dialog of the plugin.
+Copy paste the path for the text file of the desired pattern in the dialog of the plugin.
 An explanation to design your own templates sits at the bottom of [tesselace].

 ![https://raw.githubusercontent.com/wiki/d-bl/inkscape-bobbinlace/grouds-images/plugin-screenshot.png](https://raw.githubusercontent.com/wiki/d-bl/inkscape-bobbinlace/grouds-images/plugin-screenshot.png)